-Can You Sell Your Car with a Title Pawn?
+Can You Sell Your Car in GA with a Title Pawn?

 As if selling your car wasn’t going to be complicated enough, imagine trying to let your clunker go with a lien slapped on the title!